ESGF/CDNOT/docs/site-requirements.md

 - Prompt upgrade in case of detected security breaches (<7 days).
 - Contribute to maintenance and operation.
 - Run the ESGF testbed.
+- Keep up to date any necessary certificates needed for the node operation and recognition, eg. web container, Globus Gridftp, filebeat for metrics.
 - Support Tier 2 data nodes (installation, configuration, act as an index node).
 - Support data providers in publishing operations.
 - Are involved in primary data publication and data replication.